Samsung RF28R7351SR Internal Water Lines & Ice Room Door Gasket Replacement

 Distinguishing Between Ice Room Door Gasket and Ice Chute Flapper Leaks

-On the RF28R7351SR, water can leak from the ice dispenser chute for two different reasons, and proper diagnosis is critical for choosing the correct fix.
+On the RF28R7351SR, water can leak from the ice dispenser chute for two different reasons, making proper diagnosis critical for the correct fix.

 Ice Room Door Gasket Leak

-If the ice room door gasket is failing, you’ll notice:
+If the ice room door gasket is failing, you’ll likely notice:

 • Water dripping from the exterior of the ice chute onto your glass or cup